saruulijile2/storytelling-with-data/data-stories/Ed-nalysis/README.md

 # Acknowledgements

-My lovely boyfriend and CS major Robert for debugging and helping with the construction of the first bar graph.
+Akiah's lovely boyfriend and CS major Robert for debugging and helping with the construction of the first bar graph.